 We've spent a decade teaching kids what's right online.
 The lessons are landing — and students are still struggling to focus, resist shortcuts, and do hard things on their own.
 That gap is what Prompt-Ed is built to close — with practical K–12 tools that work.

 "Before a team.
 Before funding.
-Me, my dog, and three AI tools in a home office — taking on a problem I believed was worth solving."
+Me, my dog, and three AI tools in a home office — taking on a problem I believed was worth solving.
+I built everything using AI as a force multiplier for my own thinking.
+Not as a shortcut.
+As a collaborator.

 Each piece of work addresses a different dimension of the same underlying problem: students navigating a digital world engineered to capture their attention before they have the cognitive foundation to direct it.